tkhamez/neucore/doc/Install.md

     `export UID && docker-compose exec php-fpm /bin/sh`
     `export UID && docker-compose run --service-ports node /bin/sh`

-The web application is available at http://localhost:8080.
+The web application is available at http://localhost:8080, the frontend development server at http://localhost:3000.
 The database is also available at `127.0.0.1:30306`, the data is stored in the `.db` subdirectory.

 ### Deploy on Heroku